Chapter 1 Night Terrors

 It was then that Donnie noticed the gentle breathing issuing just below him.
 Curious he reached out and his fingers brushed across something.
 With a slight intake of breath the young turtle realised.
 Mikey had stayed with him for the entire night.
 A lump unexpectedly rose in Donnie’s throat.
 After such a horrible nightmare, which had played further than before leaving the blood of his loved ones splattered across his mind, it was a wonderful reassurance to have one of those loved ones guarding his bed whilst he slept.

 He hadn’t expected Michelangelo to stay.
 The last two instances he had left when Donnie told him to but the dream, though disturbing hadn’t been as harrowing as it had been that night.

 Donatello blinked back unexpected tears and let his hand slip from his brother’s head, to his shoulder.
 “Thank you Mikey,” he murmured, closing his eyes once more, leaving his hand where it lay.
 “Thank you,” and sleep claimed for a second time.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, DonniesLady87Write a Review